 Kamui Clear Black Cue Tip

-- Excellent performance, the bottom layer of the leather on this tip is specially designed to limit the absorption of glue so that the tip stays in shape for a long time and produces the right performance product.
+- The bottom layer of the leather on this tip is designed to limit the absorption of glue so that the tip stays in shape for a long time.

 - The variety of hardness, super soft, soft, medium, and hard.